sebastosh/luv-till-it-hurts/plugins/blog2social/readme.txt

 = What are the benefits of a Premium subscription plan? =

 Blog2Social premium takes your social media marketing to the next level.
-Benefit from more features for a smarter and faster social media scheduling and automation such as:
+Benefit from more features for smarter and faster social media scheduling and automation such as:

 * Schedule, share and re-share your posts automatically with the Best Time Manager, select recurring intervals and set your own scheduling schemes.
 * Auto-Posting: Set your social media marketing on auto-pilot and share your posts fully automated.
 * Tailor and optimize your social media post: Select individual post formats (link or image post) and images for each post by using any image from your library.
 * Customize post templates to save your individual layout setting as default and share your social media posts faster with individually tailored posts on each social network.
-* Connect more accounts per network, add more users
+* Connect more accounts per network, add more users.
-* Business networks: Get more options for LinkedIn, XING, VK, and Google My Business
+* Business networks: Get more options for LinkedIn, XING, VK, and Google My Business.
+* Add URL parameters to track your marketing efforts.
 * Get priority support per email and by phone.
 * ...and many more Premium features: [See all the Premium features on our pricing page](https://www.blog2social.com/en/pricing/ "All Blog2Social Premium features")